What Is Post Traumatic Stress Disorder?

 Changes In Emotional And Physical Reactions

-Symptoms of changes in emotional and physical reactions, also known as arousal symptoms include:
+In addition to PTSD Symptoms of changes in emotional and physical reactions, also known as arousal symptoms include:

 - easily startled or frightened;